hapax/hapax.github.io/assets/maximal.md

 The extreme case is to imagine a *continuous* path, which consists of infinitely many candy stores.
-I won't prove it formally, but hopefully it's clear that such a path is always at least as long as the direct, straight-line route.
+I won't prove it formally, but I hope it's clear that such a path is always at least as long as the direct, straight-line route, simply by taking the limit $n \to \infty$ in the argument above.
 We can formulate what we've learned as a simple rule:

 ---